-Data is collected from different internal and external sources by extracting information from data bases, excel spreadsheets and printed publications.
+Data is collected from different internal sources Energy accounts and external sources (Denmarks reporting to UNFCCC and UNECE) by extracting information from data bases, excel spreadsheets and printed publications.
+These sources are supplemented by Environmental reports/Sustainability reports from certain private companies.